smsummers1/e15/independent-study/README.md

 9. Click import
 10. Now all data is imported and you should check your MySQL database to make sure that it imported the way you expected.

+### PHP to import an Excel spreadsheet into a MySQL database

+1. Create an html form for user to choose the excel file they want to import
+2. Download and deploy PHP spreadsheet-reader library
+3. Parse the excel data sheet by sheet
+4. Insert data into database

-### Programmatically import an Excel spreadsheet into a MySQL database
+### Utilizing Laravel to import an Excel spreadsheet into a MySQL database

+1. Create a new Laravel application
+2. Set database credentials in .env file
+3. Install Maatwebsite package
+4. Add fake records In database
+5. Create controller
+6. Add routes
+7. Create import export classes
+8. Create blade view
-1. Start
+9. Start development server